Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 - Daina Walton, Podiatrist at King's College Hospital

-How to prevent Charcot foot
+How to reduce your risk of Charcot foot

 Treatment for Charcot foot